PMET-public/module-data-install/README.md

 **conditions_serialized** - Optional (but if you dont put anything in, then really whats the point?) - This is taken from the database magento_customersegment_segment.conditions_serialized column.
 Content will be run through the [**Content Substitution**](#content-substitution) process that will replace identifiers like product and customer attributes.
 ID values for Region and Country should remain in place as they should be consistant across installations.

+### Customers
+*File Name* - customers.csv

+Optional file: Used to create customers

+Uses the same file format as the native Magento customer import with the exeption of one column:
+**add_to_autofill** - Optional.
+This will add the customer as a selectable option to the [Autofil Module](https://github.com/PMET-public/module-autofill "Autofil Module")

+At this time, only one address is supported and used for both billing and shipping.
+However, new addresses can be added from a second module, esentially updating the customer but adding, not replacing addresses.
+Last address in getst set as default.

 ### Categories